C++

 Language Overview

 C++ is a powerful, high-performance, general-purpose programming language that extends C with object-oriented, generic, and functional programming features.
 Developed by Bjarne Stroustrup, it provides low-level memory manipulation with high-level abstractions, making it ideal for system programming, game development, embedded systems, and performance-critical applications.
+The current ISO standard is C++23 (ISO/IEC 14882:2024), with C++26 under active development.

 Key Characteristics